Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: The Hubble Constant

 Following the above prescription, from the Pantheon sample we find a value of $M^{0}_{B}$ = \MBPan\ and $H_{0}$~= \hubblePan.
 Using the CSP sample, we find $M^{0}_{B}$ = \MBCSP\ and the same value of $H_{0}$ = \hubbleCSP, implying good agreement between the values of $H_{0}$ derived from the two supernova samples.
-We note it is not meaningful to compare the values of $M^{0}_{B}$ and $a_b$ between the two SN Ia light curve standardization methods because each depends on fiducial terms (i.e., which SN Ia light curve shape and and point along its light curve serves as the reference).
-This difference cancels in Equation 1 and the determination of $H_0$.
+We note it is not meaningful to compare the values of $M^{0}_{B}$ and $a_b$ between the two SN Ia light curve standardization methods because each depends on fiducial terms (i.e., which SN Ia light curve shape and point along its light curve serves as the reference).
+This difference cancels in Equation 3 and the determination of $H_0$.
 We also calculated $H_0$ accounting for the covariance of multiple SNe Ia in the same host using the same TRGB distance (i.e., 3 in NGC 1316, 2 in NGC 1404 and 2 in NGC 5643) and found it made little difference-- the net effect was raising the Pantheon value by $\sim$ 0.1 km/s/Mpc and lowering the CCHP value by the same.
 We retain the simpler calculation for its accessibility.

 Our preferred value of $H_{0}$ (\hubblePan) is somewhat larger than the value of $H_{0}$ = 69.8 $\pm$ 0.6 (stat) $\pm$ 1.6 (sys) km/s/Mpc found by \cite{2021arXiv210615656F} due to differences that are summarized in Table \ref{tab:magDifferences}.
-Broken down more explicitly, these differences are:
+We provide these differences in magnitudes which are more directly traceable to the observations and correspond to units of $5\log (H_0)$, where a difference of 0.03 mag corresponds to a difference of $\sim$1 km/sec/Mpc.
+Broken down explicitly, these differences are:

 \begin{enumerate} \item There is a $-$0.028 mag difference (EDD$-$CCHP) between our two distance scales, when compared relative to the maser host NGC~4258 (weighted by galaxy).
 There are multiple factors which contribute to this (albeit small) difference.
 Our measurement of the TRGB in NGC~4258 is slightly further (0.055 mag) than the average difference between our two sets of measurements of $m_{TRGB}$ for the sample as a whole (0.042 mag).
 When weighted by the SNe, this difference is $-$0.02 mag for \cite{2021arXiv210615656F} or $-$0.03 mag for \cite{2019ApJ...882...34F}.
 Another difference is the assumed color structure of the TRGB.
 The CCHP assume a slope of zero for their chosen color ranges, while we assume the slope found by \cite{2007ApJ...661..815R}.
 Because the TRGB sample brackets the color of NGC 4258, the net effect of the color term is an additional 0.01 mag in $H_0$.
 A shallower or steeper color term would produce a fraction of this 0.01 mag difference.